-Welcome to your November issue of The Pipeline from Precision for Medicine.
-In this offer we offer timely insights on the fallout from Brexit, a new white paper on managing regulatory risk, important advances in diagnostics, an insightful translational webinar, and more.
+Welcome to your February issue of The Pipeline from Precision for Medicine.
+This month, we offer insights into harnessing high-quality biospecimens for immuno-oncology R&D, a new paper on managing complexity in pediatric rare disease trials, tips to ensure an on-time EDC go-live date, 3 revealing on-demand webinars, and more.
 We hope you’ll find this information valuable as you conquer the complexity inherent to R&D innovation.

 The Pipeline features timely insights from our experts in the lab, clinical trials, and data science, designed to help innovative researchers unwind complexity.
 It is published by Precision for Medicine.

-Megan Liles, Vice President, Operating Strategy, Precision for Medicine
+Travis Harrison, PhD, Vice President, Bioassay Solutions, Precision for Medicine

-Upcoming Webinar: Defeating Data Silos with a Translational Hub
+On-Demand Webinar: Data Silos With a Translational Hub

 When a network of specialty labs use individual data formats and annotations, the result is translational data chaos—and deep frustration for the researchers who have to manually curate and prepare data.
 In this 30-minute webinar, QuartzBio experts demonstrate how integrating exploratory biomarker, PK, and clinical data silos in a translational hub enables teams to interrogate trends and identify insights as data is generated on-study.